This is the multi-page printable view of this section. Click here to print.

 • KubeSystem Lakom will validate all pods in the kube-system namespace.

-• KubeSystemManagedByGardener Lakom will validate all pods in the kube-system namespace that are annotated with “managed-by/gardener”
+• KubeSystemManagedByGardener Lakom will validate all pods in the kube-system namespace that are annotated with “managed-by/gardener”.
+This is the default value.

 • Cluster Lakom will validate all pods in all namespaces.